AlbertoGonzalezDelgado/CHIPsequeando/README.md

 When CHIPsequeando pipeline is run, the next folders are created in the output directory (specified by the *working_directory* and the *folder_name* parameters):
 1. **annotation:** containing the *annotation.gtf* file.
 2. **genome:** containing the *genome.fa* file and the genome index.
-3. **logs:** containing the intermediary and final reports written in *.txt* files.
+3. **logs:** containing the intermediary and final reports written in *.out* files.
 There will be one more files than copies in the experiment.
 4. **results:** containing:
    * *blackboard* file, where each sample processed is noted down.
    * *finishing.txt* file, showing the analysis has been completed succesfully.